Construction of electronic cigarettes: Construction

 First-generation e-cigarettes usually simulated smoking implements, such as cigarettes or cigars, in their use and appearance.
 Later-generation e-cigarettes often called mods, PVs (personal vaporizer) or APVs (advanced personal vaporizer) have an increased nicotine-dispersal performance, house higher capacity batteries, and come in various shapes such as metal tubes and boxes.
 They contain silver, steel, metals, ceramics, plastics, fibers, aluminum, rubber and spume, and lithium batteries.
 A growing subclass of vapers called cloud-chasers configure their atomizers to produce large amounts of vapor by using low-resistance heating coils.
 This practice is known as cloud-chasing.
 Many e-cigarettes are made of standardized replaceable parts that are interchangeable between brands.
 A wide array of component combinations exists.
 Many e-cigarettes are sold with a USB charger.
 E-cigarettes that resemble pens or USB memory sticks are also sold for those who may want to use the device unobtrusively.

 The increasing numbers of new vaping products combined with unrelated functions attest to a clear trend toward customization of e-cigarettes.
 It seems that experienced users like to adopt the e-cigarette to their (inhalation) needs, leading to e-cigarettes with adjusted airflow inlet using atomizer heads with different sized air holes.
 This is applied in the most recently introduced models, which are activated by a pressure difference when the user inhales from the e-cigarette, avoiding pressing a button to heat the device.
 Other interesting new e-cigarette-like devices provide a combined function with other electronic products such as a Bluetooth e-cigarette, which combines vaping with listening to music or calling friends and another device can be used both as e-cigarette and mobile phone.

-Moreover, smartphone applications were introduced that track the number of e-cigarette puffs taken, calculate cost savings and increased life expectancy, and have features such as auto-shut down and password protection safety.
+Smartphone applications were introduced that track the number of e-cigarette puffs taken, calculate cost savings and increased life expectancy, and have features such as auto-shut down and password protection safety.
 In line with this, Philip Morris International has filed a patent for an e-cigarette that is Wi-Fi connected, and thus would be able to connect to other devices.
 This device could potentially synchronize to a smartphone application that is intended to help people quit smoking, and carefully track their progress.
 A similar product is the Vaporcade Jupiter, a "cellular vaporizer," combining a smartphone with an e-cigarette.
 This allows the user to monitor the e-cigarette use, the e-liquid remaining, and the flavor used.